 Check out these popular cities on Santorini’s Caldera

-Do not be surprised by the infinite domes that appear on every corner since in Oia, there are more than 60 churches.
+Do not be surprised by the infinite domes that appear on every corner since in Oia, there are more than 60 churches and luxury hotels, some of which are the best Santorini hotels with caldera views.
 At the end of the settlement is the Castle, with the pieces that have been preserved to offer a unique caldera view but also a charming journey into the past.

 The restaurants and café bars of Oia will satisfy you completely, while the minimal suggestions for shopping will put you in a consumer temptation.

 Do not forget to go down the 214 steps that separate Oia from the picturesque Ammoudi, where you will enjoy fresh fish and seafood.
 Also, in Oia is the Maritime Museum, which is worth your visit.

 Santorini caldera - credits: WitR/Shutterstock.com

 At a distance of 12 km from Oia, the always-busy Fira, the capital of the volcanic island of Santorini, is one of the must-see stops on the island.
 At a distance of about 260 meters from the sea surface, it seems to hang from the cliff, dressed in white, causing the admiration of every visitor.